FAQs

 How long will it take for me to learn to play the piano?

 It varies from person to person.
-It also depends on what you define as your benchmark for “learn to play the piano”, how well you take to the learning process, how much time you put in to practice etc. Typically, learning to play an instrument is a long term process.
+It also depends on what you define as your benchmark for “learn to play the piano”, how well you take to the learning process, and how much time you put in to practice.
+Typically, learning to play an instrument is a long term process.
 With most students, it can…

 Read more

-Someone’s giving a piano away for free, or there’s a cheap model of piano on Amazon or at Costco – is that good enough for a beginner?
+Someone’s giving a piano away for free, or there’s a cheap model of piano on Amazon / Costco / XYZ store – is that adequate for a beginner?

 It depends.
-Without knowing how weighted the keys are, the quality of the sound, the brand, age, maintenance of the instrument etc., it can be difficult to tell without trying it out.
-If it’s used, similar to buying a used car, it’s important to have a licensed piano technician come with you to check out…
+Without knowing how weighted the keys are, the quality of the sound, the brand, age, maintenance history of the instrument, it can be difficult to tell without trying it out.
+If it’s a used acoustic instrument, similar to buying a used car, it’s also important to hire a licensed piano technician to examine…

 Read more